holehouse-lab/supportingdata/2021/emenecker_metapredict_2021/data/readme.md

 ##### Last updated 2021-05-16

 ## About
 This data directory contains formatted data for the CAID and CheZOD sequence prediction evaluation.
 If these data are used please read and cite [1] for CheZOD and [2] for CAID data.
+License are provided in each directory and reflect
+L

 ## References